tidepool-org/uploader/docs/BootstrappingToUTC.md

 For our purposes, all that is important to understand is the following:

-- DST is responsible from the lack of a 1:1 mapping between timezones and timezone offsets
+- DST is responsible for the lack of a 1:1 mapping between timezones and timezone offsets
 - different countries around the world (and in different hemispheres!) change to and from DST at different dates and times